-- 6. FEDERAL SUPPLY SCHEDULES.
+- 6. FEDERAL EXCESS AND SURPLUS PROPERTY.
+2 CFR 200.318(f) encourages recipients to use Federal excess and surplus property when feasible and economical rather than procuring new property.
+The GSA Federal Property Management Regulations, 41 CFR Parts 101-42 through 101-46, 101-48, and 101-49 govern the eligibility of recipients and subrecipients, as well as others, to acquire supplies and services through GSA's personal property utilization and disposal programs. - 7.
+FEDERAL SUPPLY SCHEDULES.
 A recipient must be specifically authorized by Federal law before it may use a GSA Federal Supply Schedule. - a.
 Full Use of Federal Supply Schedules.
-Appendix B of GSA Order ADM 4800.2E, "Eligibility to Use GSA Sources of Supply and Services," explains that FTA recipients eligible for full use of GSA Schedules are limited by the Federal Property and Administrative Services Act of 1949, as amended, at 40 U.S.C.
-Section 502(a)(3) to the Washington Metropolitan Area Transit Authority and the District of Columbia Department of Mass Transportation.
+Appendix B of GSA Order OGP 4800.2I (July 19, 2016), "Eligibility to Use GSA Sources of Supply and Services," explains that FTA recipients eligible for full use of GSA Schedules are limited by the Federal Property and Administrative Services Act of 1949, as amended, at 40 U.S.C.
+502(a)(3) to the Washington Metropolitan Area Transit Authority and the District of Columbia Department of Mass Transportation.
 The Government of American Samoa, the Government of Guam, Virgin Islands Department of Public Works, and the Commonwealth of the Northern Marianas are similarly authorized access to GSA schedules by 48 U.S.C.
-Section 1469e. - b.
+1469e. - b.
 Limited Use of Federal Supply Schedules.
 Federal laws authorize State and Local Governments (including institutions of higher education) to use Federal Supply Schedules to acquire information technology (IT) and to purchase products and services to facilitate recovery from a major disaster.
 In both circumstances, GSA defines the term "State and Local Government" broadly to include many FTA governmental recipients and others as follows:

-The States of the United States, counties, municipalities, cities, towns, townships, tribal governments, public authorities (including public or Indian housing agencies under the United States Housing Act of 1937), school districts, colleges, and other institutions of higher education, council of governments (incorporated or not), regional or interstate government entities, or any agency or instrumentality of the preceding entities (including any local educational agency or institution of higher education), and including legislative and judicial departments.
+The States of the United States, counties, municipalities, cities, towns, townships, tribal governments, public authorities (including public or Indian housing agencies under the United States Housing Act of 1937), school districts, colleges, and other institutions of higher education, council of governments (incorporated or not), regional or interstate government entities, or any agency or instrumentality of the preceding entities

+(including any local educational agency or institution of higher education), and including legislative and judicial departments.

 GSA has determined that the term "State and Local Government" does not include "contractors, or grantees, of State or local governments."
-Nevertheless, under the GSA Cooperative Purchasing Program, State and local governmental entities (including institutions of higher education) receiving Federal assistance, either as an FTA recipient or subrecipient, are eligible users by virtue of conforming to the definition of State or local government entities; the source of funding for these entities is irrelevant.
+Nevertheless, under the GSA Cooperative Purchasing Program, State, and local governmental entities (including institutions of higher education) receiving Federal assistance, either as an FTA recipient or subrecipient, are eligible users by virtue of conforming to the definition of State or local government entities; the source of funding for these entities is irrelevant.